equinor/res2df/docs/usage/pvt.rst

    resdatafiles = ResdataFiles("MYDATADECK.DATA")
    dframe = pvt.df(resdatafiles)

-Alternatively, we may also read directly from an include file if we read the contents of the file and supply it as a string:
+Alternatively, we may also read directly from an :term:`include file` if we read the contents of the file and supply it as a string:

 .. code-block:: python